torchbox/django-pattern-library/docs/guides/automated-tests.md

 Although pattern libraries often start as tools for manual tests during development, they can also be useful for automated UI testing.
 There are a few benefits to doing UI tests with a pattern library:

 - Test the components in isolation.
 When tests fail, you will know exactly which component has issues, rather than having to inspect whole pages to understand what might have changed.
 - Test the components with mock data.
-One of the issues with UI tests is to have test data for your UIs to render – you can reuse the pattern library data for this purpose (althoug there are [limitations](../guides/multiple-variants.md)).
+One of the issues with UI tests is to have test data for your UIs to render – you can reuse the pattern library data for this purpose (although there are [limitations](../guides/multiple-variants.md)).

 ## Setting up automated UI tests